cloudmesh/cloudmesh-openapi/paper/_index.md

 uses the HTTP protocol for the CRUD functions which create, read, update, and delete resources.
 It is important to note that REST is not a standard, but it is a software architectural style for building network services.
-When a part of the HTTP protocol, REST has the methods of GET, PUT, POST, and DELETE.
+When referred to as a part of the HTTP protocol, REST has the methods of GET, PUT, POST, and DELETE.
 These methods are used to implement the CRUD functions on collections and items that REST introduces [^Cloud-Computing].